Dispute Resolution

 Conclusion

-Whereas there exists de minis variations between the Act and the Model Law, both provide for limited court intervention in the arbitral process.
+Whereas there exists de minimis variations between the Act and the Model Law, both provide for limited court intervention in the arbitral process.
 The Act and Model Law provide for the courts to occupy a supervisory position and not meddle in the arbitration process thereby supporting the arbitration process to move from commencement stage to enforcement of the arbitrator’s award.

 [1] [2000] R.J.Q.
 717 (Quebec S.Ct.).